AnerghaKM/Python-Data-Analysis/Analysis using Python/readme.md

 # Python Data Analysis

-This includes the learning resources for Python data analysis from the linkedin course Python Data Analysis
+This includes the learning resources for data analysis using Python from the linkedin course Python Data Analysis